-- Imagine your child just opened a new ice-cream shop in town and wants to build a positive reputation for the business.
-Ask your child to write a short speech to give to employees about how the store will be run, what it will be known for, what is expected of the staff, and how they should treat customers. - 2.
+- Imagine club members have just opened an ice-cream shop and want to build a positive reputation for the business.
+Ask kids to write a short speech (individually or in pairs) to give to employees about how the store will be run, what it will be known for, what is expected of the staff, and how they should treat customers.
+Share and discuss the speeches. - 2.
 "You want to make sure that you act as if everything you say and do will be posted on the Internet for everyone to see," Warren says.
 Young kids may not be on social networking sites yet, but it's never too early to talk to them about being smart and safe online.
-Together with your child, make a list of rules for how kids should handle themselves on the Internet.
-Remind your child that what we post online doesn't go away and reflects our reputation and character.
+Together, make a list of rules for how kids should handle themselves on the Internet.
+Remind kids that what we post online doesn't go away and reflects our reputation and character.

-Tip: Does your child love the way your family's tablet computer works?
-Or is your child upset that a business has done something to harm the environment?
-Then let the company know!
-Encourage your child to write a letter to the company.
-Be specific about the compliment or concern.
-Try to offer up a suggestion to address a problem or an issue.
+Tip: Do kids in the club love the way a certain computer or phone works?
+Or are kids upset that a business has done something to harm the environment?
+Tell kids to let the company know!
+Encourage kids to 1) write a letter to their chosen company, 2) be specific about their compliment or concern, and 3) offer a suggestion to address a problem or issue.